About

 CCME’s core operating principles are:

-• Ministerial direction: The organization functions under the direction of Ministers.
+• Ministerial direction: The organization functions under the direction of federal, provincial and territorial Ministers.

 • Issues of concern to CCME members: The agenda is made up of issues that are Canada-wide, international and intergovernmental in nature, and of interest to a significant portion of CCME member governments/regions.

-• Results-based: CCME focuses on achieving environmental results through cooperative action.
+• Results-based: CCME focuses on achieving environmental results through cooperative action and innovation.

 • Consensus decision-making: The organization employs consensus decision-making.

-• Accountability: Each Minister remains responsible to act and to be held accountable within his or her jurisdiction.
-The responsibility for implementing any decision of CCME rests with elected governments.
+• Accountability: Each Minister remains responsible to act and to be held accountable within their jurisdiction.
+The responsibility for implementing any decision of CCME rests with governments.

-• Commitment to action: Governments will work cooperatively and with a commitment to take action within their areas of jurisdiction on agreed-upon approaches to environmental matters.
+• Commitment to action: Governments will work cooperatively on flexible agreed-upon approaches, and with a commitment to take action on environmental matters within their areas of jurisdiction.

-• Partnerships: CCME will use a partnership approach among jurisdictions, while recognizing their individual competence and diverse experience, to maximize efficiency and effectiveness.
+• Partnerships: CCME will use a partnership approach among jurisdictions where appropriate, while recognizing their individual competence and diverse experience, to maximize efficiency and effectiveness.

-• Sustainable Development: CCME decision-making and jurisdictional action plans will take into account environmental, economic and social considerations.
+• Sustainable Development: CCME decision-making will take into account regional, environmental, economic and social considerations.

 • Regular review and assessment.
 CCME will regularly review the results and effectiveness of its work to ensure that it continues to meet Ministers' needs and priorities.